streelmanlab/scripts/scrna/README.md

 ```
 bash filter_cr_bam_sbatch.bash sample1/outs/possorted_genome_bam.bam my_ref [options] [pbs_options]
 ```
 The command above just created a filtered bam file called ```filtered_final.bam``` that we can use as input to demuxlet.
-Next, perform variant calling needs to performed on the genotyped individual (see the [variant calling scripts in this repository](../variant_calling/README.md)).
+Before we do that though, variant calling needs to performed on the genotyped individual (see the [variant calling scripts in this repository](../variant_calling/README.md)).
 Once the variant calling is complete, we will have a vcf file containing a column for every individual.
 For the sake of this tutorial, let's call that file ```dna.vcf```.

 This next step is optional, but generally recommended -> Lets filter the vcf files to include only biallelic SNPs.
 ```